 Te Paranui was founded in 2015 and developed with the help of many volunteers and a full time manager into a Permaculture Paradise and Animal Sanctuary.
 In 2021 we expended the Animal Sanctuary and started to build more dwellings and shelter for small animals in need of a temporary or permanent home.

-All ex-farm pets are living in a herd and rotating on our 6 acres of grass land next to the Para Wetlands together.
-The visitors area where our small animals can be petted and the larger animals be observed over the fence and fed with pellets is created to open up the Animal Sanctuary to the community and share our passion and love for animal care & rescue.
+All ex-farm animals are living in a herd and rotating on our 6 acres of grass land next to the Para Wetlands together.
+The donkeys and Mini-horses have their own separate area where they’re off grass when they have a spurt of laminitis.
+The visitors area where our small animals can be petted and the larger animals be observed over the fence and fed with pellets is created to open up the Animal Sanctuary to the community and to share our passion and love for animal care & rescue.

 Our permanent animal residents are:

 Dru and Dunkan, our 2 inseparable donkeys, where the first animals to find a forever home at the newly founded Animal Sanctuary.
 The former owner who were looking for a new home for them due to ill health (in the people, not the donkeys) gave us only one instruction: ‘ They cannot be separated, they walk together like a pair of boots’.
 And so it is, if you come and visit you surely will see them always hanging out together!

 4 Alpacas: Holly, Pedro, Greta and Tinchen.
 They were the second animals that found a forever home with us when the owners couldn’t look after them any more.
 Alpacas are easy going, curious , light on the land and just a pleasure to have as pets.
 And of course have the softest wool ever!